open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ## Proposed Steps

 Below is an outline of the steps we expect to follow during Phase 2.
-We’ll be taking an iterative project approach, meaning that the steps, as well as the order in which they are completed, is likely to change.
+We’ll be taking an iterative project approach, meaning that each step, as well as the order in which it is completed, is likely to change.
 These adjustments may be made based on a number of factors, including user feedback, new ideas, unexpected realisations etc.

 **Please note**: although we have only inserted one round of usability testing into the list below, future rounds will be conducted throughout the project as user feedback becomes necessary.